 Prevention is the best way to protect your family.
 Here are steps you can take to help minimize lead exposure from drinking water:

-• Remove and clean faucet aerators - At least once a month and clean them out.
+- Remove and clean faucet aerators - At least every six months.
 Small particles may accumulate on the screens.
-Check out this video from the Michigan Department of Environment, Great Lakes, and Energy on How to Clean Your Aerator.
+Check out this video from the Michigan Department of Environment, Great Lakes, and Energy (EGLE) on How to Clean Your Aerator.

 More Info